peterhee/classic-iaas-resourcemanager-migration/asmtoarmtool/readme.md

 <br>

 ## Get it
-You can either get the tool by downloading the zip file from the above specified repo or clone the repo using the either of the commands below
+You can either get the tool by downloading the latest zip file from release folder or clone the repo using the either of the commands below

     git clone https://github.com/Azure/classic-iaas-resourcemanager-migration.git